CactusVPN Review 2025: A Competitive VPN Service

 Split tunneling

-Split tunneling allows users to choose which apps use the VPN and which don’t, offering flexibility in managing network traffic.
-This is ideal for someone who wants to use a VPN for watching Netflix content in a different country, but still want full internet speeds for online gaming, for example.
+Split tunneling allows you to choose which apps use the VPN and which don’t, offering flexibility in managing network traffic.
+This is ideal for someone who wants to use a VPN for watching Netflix content in a different country, but still needs full internet speeds for online gaming, for example.

 Split tunneling is easily turned on in the mobile versions of CactusVPN, but we were unable to locate the option in the Windows app.